Is There Uber in Sorrento? 5 Essential Transportation Options You Need to Know

 Ferries offer another public transportation option during the summer months.
 They connect Sorrento with coastal destinations and provide a more scenic and comfortable alternative to buses.

-How can visitors best prepare for the transportation differences when visiting Sorrento compared to larger Italian cities?
+How can visitors prepare for the transportation differences in Sorrento compared to larger Italian cities?